alastairfinlinson/GraphingAlgorithms/README.md

 Test of 3 simply greedy algorithms.

 This project is being developed in C# using WPF to test 3 algorithms for resolving graphs.
 These algorithms are as follow:
-  - Kurskal's
+  - Kurskals'
-  - Prim's
+  - Prims'
-  - Dijkstra's
+  - Dijkstras'

 The backend design is using implementation of the IResolver interface where the work for resolving will be done.